-Simultaneous Monoscopic and Stereoscopic Display.
-Although current stereo-in-a-window systems [5,22] show stereoscopic content either in one window time-sequentially or using filtering techniques, these technologies are restricted to only one rectangular window and still require glasses.
+Although, current stereo-in-a-window systems [5, 24] show stereoscopic content either in one window time-sequentially or using filtering techniques, these technologies are restricted to only one rectangular window and glasses are still required.
 Hardware-based approaches have been proposed to display monoscopic and stereoscopic content simultaneously on one AS display [13].
-However, interaction concepts have not yet been developed for these displays, and these systems only exist as prototype solutions.
-Due to the lack of simultaneous display most interaction approaches only propose improvements for interactions either in 2D using monoscopic display or in 3D using stereoscopic content using two-dimensional strategies involves further problems, for instance, monoscopic representation of the mouse cursor disturbs stereoscopic perception and therefore precise interactions become more difficult to perform.
+However, interaction concepts have not yet been developed for these displays and these systems only exist as prototype solutions.
+Due to the lack of simultaneous display most interaction approaches only propose improvements for interactions either in 2D using monoscopic display or in 3D using stereoscopic display, but they do not combine both worlds.
+The interaction with stereoscopic content using two-dimensional strategies involves further problems, for instance, monoscopic representation of the mouse cursor disturbs stereoscopic perception, whereby precise interactions are impeded.